ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 ### IndicationReceived

-Fires an event when a Wi-Fi indication (WIND) message is received.
+Fires an event when a WiFi indication (WIND) message is received.

 ### ErrorReceived

-Fires an event when a Wi-Fi error message is received.
+Fires an event when a WiFi error message is received.

 ## Properties